kosl/ihipp-examples/docs/week5.md

 After exploring the GPU architecture and getting to know the principles of GPU programming, we can abstract everything into a GPU execution model.
 Let's see how a GPU hardware architecture corresponds to the GPU programming paradigm.
 We will talk in terms of CUDA terminology but the same applies to OpenCL.
 We will present the equivalent OpenCL terminology at the end.

 The GPU execution model uses the concept of a grid of thread blocks, where the multiple blocks in a grid map onto the many SMs, and each block contains many threads, mapping onto the cores in an SM.
-We can see this concept in the picture below (source: nvidia.com).
+We can see this concept in the image below.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/Execution_Model.png)
+**Source of image: nvidia.com**

 The term "device" is a general reference to the GPU, whereas the term "host" is reserved for the CPU.
 We often refer a scalar processor to a GPU "core".